 In 2023, Illinois enacted changes to the Day and Temporary Labor Services Act, which among other things, required temporary employment agencies to provide pay to employees employed for 90 calendar days the "equivalent benefits" as the lowest paid, comparable, directly hired employee at the third-party client or the hourly cash equivalent of the actual cost of benefits.
 SB3650 would amend the 90 calendar days and instead apply when the laborer has worked more than 720 hours within a 12-month period.
 The amendment also adds new pay requirements for situations when the temporary laborer works more than 4,160 hours in a 48-month period based on the most recent Standard Occupational Classification System published by the Department of Labor's Bureau of Labor Statistics.
+The amendment would also require the temporary agencies to inform eligible laborers of the seniority and hourly wage of the comparator being used to determine the wage.
 The amendment also would provide alternative methods (quite detailed and complicated) for computing the rate of pay based on Bureau of Labor Statistics data.
 This bill was sent to the Governor for signature on June 21, 2024.

-Again, none of these bills have yet been signed by Governor Pritzker, and any of them can be amended, withdrawn, or ultimately vetoed.
+In summary, the new Freedom of Speech Act (SB3649) and amendments to the Biometric Information Privacy Act (SB2979) and the Illinois Personnel Record Review Act (HB3763) have been signed into law.
+None of the other bills discussed in this article have yet been signed by Governor Pritzker, and any of them can be amended, withdrawn, or ultimately vetoed.
 We are merely providing an update of what is likely to be coming soon.
 We will continue to keep you updated on the status of these proposed amendments.
+If you have any questions regarding this Alert, please contact the author, Kimberly Ross, partner in our Chicago office at kross@fordharrison.com, or the FordHarrison attorney with whom you usually work.